-- 1. improper customs declarations that may lead to evading any condition or restriction relating to import or export. - 2. improper customs declaration in respect to value, type, number, weight, measurement or origin that may lead to the loss of the customs taxes 'duties' through misdeclaration according to the provisions of Article (47) of the Law. - 3.
-Alteration of the routes specified in the transit declaration without the consent of the Administration according to the provisions of Article (710 of the Law).
+- 1. Improper customs declarations that may lead to evading any condition or restriction relating to import or export. - 2.
+Improper customs declaration in respect to value, type, number, weight, measurement or origin that may lead to the loss of the customs taxes "duties" through mis-declaration according to the provisions of Article (47) of this law. - 3.
+Alteration of the routes specified in the transit declaration without the consent of the Administration according to the provisions of Article (710) of this law. - 4.
+The lack of the manifest of the goods or the availability of more than one manifest for the goods according to the provisions of Articles 30(a), 36(a) and (38) of this law. - 5.
+Submission of the required certificates for the discharge and settlement of the transit, temporary admission or re-export declarations in contravention to the conditions prescribed by the director general under the provisions of Article (68) of this law. - 6.
+Contravention of the rules and conditions prescribed by the director general for depositing the goods at the warehouses according to the provisions of Articles (74, 75) of this law - 7.
+Anchorage of vessels, landing of aircrafts or stopping of other means of transport at places other than those prescribed by the Administration according to the provisions of Articles (20, 21, 22, 37) of the Law "law". - 8.
+Departure of vessels, aircrafts and other means of transport from the ports or the customs boundary without authorization from the customs administration according to the provisions of Article (41) of this law. - 9.
+Transfer of goods from one means of transport to another without the consent of the Administration according to the provisions of Articles (32, 45) of this law. - 10.
+Unloading of goods from vessels and other means of transport or withdrawing the goods without authorization from the Customs Administration or in the absence of the customs officers or outside the office hours prescribed according to the provisions of Articles (32, 40, 45) of this law.

-- 4. Non-presentation of the manifest of the goods or the availability of more than one manifest for the goods according to the provisions of Articles 30/ (a), 36 (a) and (38) of the Law. - 5.
-Submission of the required certificates for the discharge and settlement of the transit, temporary admission or re-export declarations in contravention to the conditions prescribed by the director general under the provisions of Article (68) of the Law. - 6.
-Contravention of the rules and conditions prescribed by the director general for depositing the goods at the warehouses according to the provisions of Articles (74, 75) of the Law. - 7.
-Anchorage of vessels, landing of aircrafts or stopping of other means of transport at places other than those prescribed by the Administration according to the provisions of Articles (20, 21, 22, 37) of the regulation" law". - 8.
-Departure of vessels, aircrafts and other means of transport from the ports or the customs boundary without authorization by the customs administration according to the provisions of Article (41) of the Law. - 9.
-Transfer of goods from one means of transport to another without the consent of the Administration according to the provisions of Articles (32, 45) of the Law. - 10.
-Unloading of goods from vessels and other means of transport or withdrawing the goods without authorization from the Customs Administration or in the absence of the customs officers or outside the office hours prescribed according to the provisions of Articles (32, 40, 45) of the regulation" Law". - 11.
-Impeding the customs officers from carrying out their duties and exercising their right of inspection, auditing and reviewing according to the provisions of Section XIII of the Law.
+- 11. Impeding the customs officers from carrying out their duties and exercising their right of inspection, auditing and reviewing according to the provisions of Section XIII of this law.
 This fine shall be imposed on every individual involved in the offence. - 12.
-Not keeping records, documents and the like for the period prescribed in Articles (115, 127) of the Law. - 13.
+Not keeping records, documents and the like for the period prescribed in Articles (115, 127) of this law. - 13.
 Breaking the sealing or removing the customs seals from goods.

-A fine not less than five hundred Saudi riyals (SR 500) and not exceeding one thousand riyals (SR 1000) or its equivalent in the other currencies of the GCC Member States on the following offences:
+A fine not less than five hundred Saudi riyals (SR 500) but not exceeding one thousand riyals (SR 1000) or its equivalent in the other currencies of the GCC States on the following offences: